An artistic conversation with Leonard Kahlcke, Bespoke Shoemaker, Frankfurt am Main

 MMD: Being apart from those major bespoke (menswear) capitals such as London, Paris or Napoli, how did you manage to keep yourself and your work relevant, and connect with the bespoke shoe community?

 LK: The relevance of my work is judged by my customers whom I refer to as ‘clients’.
 In the bespoke trade, we build on more than the buying aspect of consumption, therefore I manage to create an experience whether working out of my atelier or abroad.
-As for my comrades in the trade, I am open as they are, we all connect somehow and tricks of the trade are exchanged with pleasure, there is quite a nice community aspect within the so-called ‘Gentle Craft’, tt‘s nice seeing new faces coming up keeping the culture alive and relevant.
+As for my comrades in the trade, I am open as they are, we all connect somehow and tricks of the trade are exchanged with pleasure, there is quite a nice community aspect within the so-called ‘Gentle Craft’, it‘s nice seeing new faces coming up keeping the culture alive and relevant.
 Frankfurt (am Main) really had the very first German Gentleman’s outfitter, but menswear wise this part of the world does not get much sartorial light.

 MMD: As a business owner and an artisan yourself, can you share with us what are the obstacles that you have encountered before?
 And how did you overcome them?